option26/quarantine-hero/README.md

 DISCLAIMER: The free Spark plan of google's firebase is sufficient for development purposes.

-First, go to https://firebase.google.com/, take a look at the *Geeting Started Guide* there and create your own firebase project.
+First, go to https://firebase.google.com/, take a look at the *Getting Started Guide* there and create your own firebase project.
 At this point, we hope you already have a google account, because you'll need one.

 ### Firebase Console